petercai/notes/eclipse/Eclipse GEF and Draw2d Plug-in Developer Guide (Galileo) - GEF Developer's Guide.md

 **Model**

 > The model is any data that gets persisted.
-Any model can be used with GEF.
-The model must have some sort of notification mechanism.
-Although not technically the model, commands are closely related.
-A command is how the model is modified in a way that can be undone and redone by the user.
-In general, commands should work only on the model itself.
+Any model can be used with GEF.<u> The model must have some sort of notification mechanism</u>.
+Although not technically the model, commands are closely related.<u> A command is how the model is modified in a way that can be undone and redone by the user.
+In general, commands should work only on the model itself.</u>

 **View (Figures/TreeItems)**